puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 When using iteration, be very mindful of your code's readability and maintainability.
-One of the Puppet language's benefits is that its declarative nature tends to make Puppet code itself readable description of desired state for your system.
+One of the Puppet language's benefits is that its declarative nature tends to make Puppet code itself a readable description of desired state for your system.
 Used unnecessarily, iteration can increase your Puppet code's complexity, making it more difficult to understand and maintain.